To download a copy of this handbook, click here

 Building principals shall serve as Building Section 504/ADA Compliance Officers ("Building Compliance Officers").

 Internal complaints and requests for due process hearings must be put in writing and must identify the specific circumstances or areas of dispute that have given rise to the complain or the request for a hearing, and offer possible solutions to the dispute.
 The complaint or request for due process hearing must be filed with a District Compliance Officer within the time limits specified below.
-The District’s Compliance Officers are available to assist individuals in filing a complaint or request.
+The District’s Compliance Officer is available to assist individuals in filing a complaint or request.

 Procedural Information and Rights – Students and Parents (AG 2260.01b)